nahidnns3/Patient-Portal-Management-System/PROJECT_FEATURES.md

 This task involves allowing patients to log in to the platform using their registered email and password, with validation and error handling.
 **Status: Implemented**

+## T-2: Patient - Login
+This task involves allowing patients to log in to the platform using their registered email and password, with validation and error handling.
+**Status: Implemented**